 7. You Could Miss Out on Discounts

 If you auto-enroll without adjusting your income and household information, you could be losing out on generous subsidies in your favor.
-You could also face a bill at the end of next year for accidentally getting extra payment help.
+You might also be receiving advance credit payments on your premium based on outdated information, which means you might end up owing money to the government.

 Taking the Next Steps